 Downtime is costly.
-Every minute your store isn’t live and functioning as it should is an opportunity lost.
+Every minute that your store isn’t live and functioning is an opportunity lost.
 You don’t often get a second chance with customers today.
-If your store isn’t available, they’ll quickly click away and buy from your competitor.
+If your store isn’t available, potential customers will quickly click away and buy from your competitor.
 By most industry estimates, you’ve got about 15 seconds of downtime before customers bounce to another site.
 The faster you can figure out why your Shopify store isn’t working, the quicker you will get it up and running and the fallout less severe.

 Common Reasons Why Your Shopify Store is Down

-Here are some of the top reasons why your store might be down, why it happens, and what you can do about it.
+Here are some of the most reported problems with Shopify, explaining why your store might be down, why it happens, and what you can do about it.

-- Shopify Website is Down.
-If your store is down or unavailable, you should first make sure that it’s not something to do with the site itself.
-Shopify could be down temporarily for maintenance or more serious issues.
-If it’s the former, they’ll usually send an email letting you know in advance if it’s the former.
-If it’s the latter, check with a service like IsItDownRightNow or DownDetector to see what their status is.
+If your store is down or unavailable, you should first ensure that it’s not something to do with the site itself.
+Shopify could be down temporarily for maintenance or a more complicated issue.
+They’ll usually send an email letting you know in advance if it’s the former.
+If it’s the latter, check with a service like IsItDownRightNow or DownDetector to see what the status is.
 If your downtime persists, it’s a good idea to check Shopify reviews and communities to see if others are experiencing similar problems.

-- Accidental Deletion.
-If you’ve recently updated your store, added new products, collections, pages, or anything at all, it’s possible that you might have deleted a file or code that your page depends on to function.
+If you’ve recently updated your store, added new products, collections, pages, or anything at all, you might have deleted a file or code that your page depends on to function.
 In this case, you’d need to restore from a backup and start the process anew.
-Rewind Backups for Shopify is a fully hosted backup service that runs in the background, so you always have a clean copy of your store to back up from.
+Rewind Backups for Shopify is a fully hosted backup service that runs in the background, so your backup is always a clean copy of your store.

-- Failed CSV Uploads.
-It’s not unusual for errors like corrupted files, column-naming discrepancies, or code mistakes to occur when you do bulk uploads from a CSV file.
-For example, if the file is corrupted, if there are any discrepancies in the naming of columns, or there is a tiny error in the code, it tends to shut everything down.
+It’s not unusual for errors like corrupted files, column-naming discrepancies, or code mistakes to occur when you do bulk uploads from a CSV file, and in these cases, the file tends to shut everything down.
 That’s why it’s a good idea to run a backup before uploading any CSV files.

-- Incompatible Apps or Themes.
-Third-party apps on the Shopify app store are great, but they don’t always play well with certain themes and/or other apps.
+Third-party apps on the Shopify app store are great, but they don’t always play well with specific themes or other apps.
 If you are using an older theme, it could cause some incompatibility issues, causing your site to malfunction or fail.
 Restoring from a backup is the first order of business.
 Then you can proceed to do the necessary updates so that you can take full advantage of Shopify’s apps and other advanced features.